mrbobbytables/openvpn/README.md

 * `KEEPALIVED_AUTOCONF` - Enables or disables Keepalived autoconfiguration. (**Options:** `enabled` or `disabled`)

+* `SERVICE_LOGROTATE` - Enables or disabled the Logrotate service.
+This will be set automatically depending on the environment. (**Options:** `enabled` or `disabled`)

+* `SERVICE_LOGROTATE_INTERVAL` - The time in seconds between runs of logrotate or the logrotate script.
+The default (3600 or 1 hour) is set by default in the logrotate script automatically.

 * `SERVICE_LOGSTASH_FORWARDER` - Enables or disables the Logstash-Forwarder service.
 Set automatically depending on the `ENVIRONMENT`.
 See the Environment section below.  (**Options:** `enabled` or `disabled`)

 * `SERVICE_LOGSTASH_FORWARDER_CONF` - The path to the logstash-forwarder configuration.